What is an Administrative Hearing?

 2) Dress appropriately for your hearing as a signal of the seriousness with which you are taking the proceedings.

 3) Show up on time for the hearing.
-If you do not know where to go, try to find the hearing location beforehand.
-Be sure to give yourself enough time to make it, especially if you are coming from off-campus and need to find a parking spot.
+If you do not know where to go, find the hearing location beforehand.
+Be sure to give yourself enough time to make it, especially if you are coming from off campus and need to find a parking spot.

 4) Do your homework before the hearing.
-Learn about the Community Standards process and the standards you have been charged with violating.
+Learn about the Community Standards process and standards.
 If you are a resident student, and if appropriate, talk to your Resident Assistant or someone in Residence Life.
 Consult with a Community Standards Advisor if needed.